 Step 1: Review Furnace Manual

 First and foremost, it is important to find the manual for your furnace.
-The manual will give you a better understanding of the inner workings of your specific furnace.
+It will give you a better understanding of the inner workings of your specific furnace.

 Step 2: Identify Pilot Light